Keeping in Touch

 - Please take a moment to provide ILSP with your contact information online, so that the program may ensure your connection with other ILSP alumni and so that you may experience the benefits of this prestigious network.

-- For more information regarding ILSP alumni, please contact Gina Evers, Alumni Coordinator at 202-274-4413 or email@example.com.
+- For more information regarding ILSP alumni, please contact Samuel Edwards, Assistant Director of Outreach and Engagement at 202-274-4113 or email@example.com.

 Institute of International Education Humphrey Alumni Resources